 In a department store environment for example, this may mean staff collaborating to support the needs of different departments to fill gaps that may arise.
 This would require retailers to invest in training up staff in other functions of the business.
 By giving staff important responsibilities, empowering them and boosting their morale, they stand to be more invested in the business and driving company performance.

 Whether or not Britain stays or leaves the EU, retailers should make use of our highly skilled and diverse society.
 Attracting people who can thrive and help move the retail industry forward, will ultimately help to sustain it.
-Culture and empowering staff plays a key part within this, as ultimately they are the crucial people who sell and represent the face of the retail sector.
+Culture and empowering staff play a key part in this, as ultimately they are the crucial people who sell and represent the face of the retail sector.

 By Shahzad Ali, CEO Yap Jobs